STF1998/Desk20/report/systemImplementation.md

 -	Isomorphic coding – allows developers to switch to another framework without altering much of the original code.
 -	Support from the faculty, as the lectures and support provided was focused on MEAN stack.

-As a ateam we also did a bit of research on different stacks, including MEVN and MERN:
+As a team we also did a bit of research on the different stacks, including MEVN and MERN:

 <table>
 <tr>